What type of art was created during the Minimalist art movement?

 Red Yellow Blue 3 by Ellsworth Kelly: Chromatic Harmony in Three Hues

 Ellsworth Kelly’s “Red Yellow Blue 3,” painted in 1963, stands as a vivid expression of chromatic harmony within the Minimalist movement.
 Kelly’s work has an interplay between the primary colours, rooted in his belief in the autonomy of form and colour.
 Kelly was fascinated by the simplicity of the three primary colours.
 He tried to make a visual symphony that transcends representation.
 “Red Yellow Blue 3” is a testament to Kelly’s commitment to the purity of colour.
-Viewers can revel in the simplicity of visual experience.
+Viewers can appreciate the simplicity of the visual experience.

 Drawings 1956-76 by Donald Judd: The Essence of Precision

 Donald Judd, a prominent figure in Minimalist sculpture, made significant contributions to the movement through his emphasis on precision and mathematical rigour.
 “Drawings 1956-76,” a collection of Judd’s works, reflects his dedication to clarity and form.
 Reports suggest that Judd, often described as a detailed draftsman, approached drawing with the same rigour as his three-dimensional works.
-Each line and form in his drawings is a deliberate expression of spatial relationships, capturing the essence of precision that defines Judd’s Minimalist philosophy.
+Each line and form in his drawings is a deliberate expression of spatial relationships, capturing the level of precision that defines Judd’s Minimalist philosophy.

 144 Magnesium Square by Carl Andre 1969: A Walkable Landscape of Metal